 4.1.
-Does your medical school or your institution offer support for medical students interested in enacting a sustainability initiative/QI project?
-2 Yes, the medical school or institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
-1 The medical school or institution encourages sustainability QI projects (to fulfil clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
-0 No, neither the medical school or the institution offer opportunities or support for sustainability initiatives or QI projects.
-Score explanation: The Institution encourages sustainability, however it has no specific foundation
+Does your institution offer support for students interested in enacting a sustainability initiative/QI project?
+Yes, the institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
+(2 points) The institution encourages sustainability QI projects (to fulfil clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
+(1 point) No, neither the medical school or the institution offer opportunities or support for sustainability initiatives or QI projects.
+(0 points) Score Assigned: 1 Score explanation: The Institution encourages sustainability, however it has no specific foundation

 4.2.
-Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?
-2 The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research.
-1 There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
-0 There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+Does your institution offer opportunities for students to do research related to planetary health and/or sustainable healthcare/vetcare?

+The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare/vetcare research.
+(2 points)

+There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
+(1 point)

+There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+(0 points)

 Score explanation: The Institution has a Program in pulmonary restrictive diseases (PhD, consultation and research)

 4.3.
-Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
+Does the institution have a webpage where students can find specific information related to planetary health and/or sustainable healthcare/vetcare activities and mentors within the institution?
 For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors.

-The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.

-1 There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.
-0 There is no medical-school specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+The institution has a webpage with specific information related to planetary health or sustainable healthcare/vetcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
+(2 points) There is an institution webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.
+(1 point) There is no institution specific webpage for locat projects or mentors.
+(0 points) ting planetary health and/or sustainable healthcare Score Assigned: 0 Score explanation: No evidence identified to supp ort this metric.
 4.4.
-Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
-Yes, there is a student organisation with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.

-Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support.

-No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.

-Score explanation: There is a Students Association Group at the Faculty of Medicine of the University of Porto involved in the development of Ambiental problems.

-4.5.
-Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?

-Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee.

-0 No, there is no such student representative.
+Does your institution have registered stude culture of planetary health engagement, schola faculty advisors?
+Yes, there is a student organisation with faculty s planetary health or sustainability in healthcare.
+(2 Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
+(1 point) No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+(0 points) Score Assigned: 1 Score explanation: There is a Students Association University of Porto involved in the development of 4.5.
+Is there a student liaison representing sustainability interests who serves on a department or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+Yes, there is a student representative that serves on a department or institutional decision-making council/committee.
+(1 points) No, there is no such student representative.
+(0 points) Score Assigned: 1